 The Crocus of the Sun should be extracted by the water of salt, whereby the metallic nature, or malleability, is destroyed.
 When the residuum has been washed with warm water, the Crocus can be extracted with spirits of wine; and, this being again separated, the Crocus will remain at the bottom.
 This is changed into the liquid, or truest quintessence of the Sun, by means of elevation, and sublimating with five different grades of fire.
 With this you can produce marvellous effects.
-But there is need not of a merely imaginary, but of an active and skilled, operator.
+But there is need not of a merely imaginary, but of an active and skilled, operator.\

-[•] The flow of blood from wounds can be stopped by means of the most skilfully reverberated Crocus of Mars.- Chirurgia Magna, Tract II., c.
-10. Moreover, the Crocus and Flower of Mercury may be successfully made use of for the cure of ulcers.-Chirurgia Magna, Pars.
+\ The flow of blood from wounds can be stopped by means of the most skilfully reverberated Crocus of Mars.-Chirurgia Magua, Tract II., c. to.
+Moreover, the Crocus and Flower of Mercury may be successfully made use of for the cure of ulcers.-Chirurgia Magua, Pars.
 III., Lib.
-V. The Crocus of Iron, if it be reduced by the reverberatory into alcool, is supposed to cure the same ulcers that are successfully reated by the Oil of Iron, provided they have ceased to flow, and have reached their proper maturity.-Da Tumoribus et Puttulis Morbi Gallici, Lib.
+V. The Crocus of Iron, if it he reduced by the reverberatory into alcool, is supposed to cure the same ulcers that are successfully treated by the Oil of Iron, provided they have ceased to flow, and have reached their proper maturity.-De Tunnoribus et Pustulis Morbi Gallici, Lib.
 X. By artificers and mechanics certain arcana are discovered in the things which they daily use.
 Thus workers in brass have stopped the flow of blood with burnt brass, and have dried flowing wounds.
 Workers in iron have used their burnt iron, which is called Crocus of Iron, for wounds.
 Potters also have made some discoveries with what they call silver or golden litharge.
-Many are the inventions of the vulgar which have been called experiments; many more, which need not be described here, such as minium, ceruse, and the like, have resulted from the various attempts of the alchemists upon various substances.-Chirurgia Vulurum, c.
+Many are the inventions of the vulgar which have been called experiments; many more, which need not be described here, such as minium, ceruse, and the like, have resulted from the various attempts of the alchemists upon various substances.-Chirurgin Vulnrum, c.
 9. The Crocus or Flower of Copper, which is usefully applied to the cure of corrosive ulcers, is usually prepared in two ways, one of which is that the greenness is abstracted by means of distilled Botin, and the said Botin is then again extracted.
-Notwithstanding, the strength of Venus is feeble unless vitriol be added to it.
-But I regard that as vitriol which is extracted from the body of Venus.-De Tumor. et Ulcer.
-Morbi Gallici, Lib.
+Notwithstanding, the strength of Venus.-De Turner, et Ulcer.
+Merbi Gallici, Lib.
 X.

-THE PHILOSOPHY OF THEOPHRASTUS CONCERNING THE GENERATIONS OF THE ELEMENTS.
+THE PHILOSOPHY OF THEOPHRASTUS CONCERNING THE GENERATIONS OF THE ELEMENTS.\